wanze/CarTrading/README.md

 https://github.com/bbatsov/ruby-style-guide

 ##Workflow for implementing a feature / solving a task

-###Create new branch
+1) Before you start implementing a feature

 `
-git ceckout -b new_feature_branch
+git checkout master
 `

-###Implement the feature

-###Commit all your changes on the new_feature_branch branch

 `
-git commit
+git pull origin master
 `
-Use the  line 'Closes #xxx' and write a short description about what you did and replace xxx with the number of the issue / task that you solved.

-###Assuming you have commited all your work to your feature branch.
-The procedure would look like this:

-'
+2) Create a new branch

+`
+git checkout -b new_feature
+`

+3) Implement the feature

+4) Merge master branch into the feature branch

+`
+git merge master
+`

-Switch to the master branch to get newest stuff from the origin repository: git checkout master
+5) Switch to the master branch

-Get the latest updates from master: git pull origin master
+`

-Switch back to your feature branch: git checkout feature_branch_x
+git checkout master
+`

-Now we want to merge the current master branch into feature branch git merge master
+6) Merge the feature branch into the master branch

-It could be that there are some conflicts.
-You can resolve those manually in the conflicted files and commit the resolved files again, e.g.: git commit -am "Resolved conflicted files"

-(written by Stefan)
-'

-###Enjoy you're leisure time.
+`
+git merge new_feature
+`

+7) Push it on the remote master branch

+`
+push origin master
+`